YuxSer/DS-AHP/README.md

 ## Contributors

-The main developers are S.E.
-Iushkov and C. Cai, students of SPbPU ICSC.
+The main contributers of the project are Sergey E. Iushkov and C. Cai, students of SPbPU ICSC.

-Project supervisor and co-author - V.A.
-Parkhomenko, senior lecturer at SPbPU ICSC.
+The advisor and minor contributor is Vladimir A. Parkhomenko a senior lecturer at SPbPU ICSC.

 ## Warranty

-The developers provide no warranty regarding the use of this software.
+The contributers give no warranty for the using of the software.

 ## License

-This program is open for use and distributed under the MIT license.
+This program is open to use anywhere and is licensed under the MIT license.